Chart Color Schemes

 Infrastructure

-Aspendale Gardens - Waterways has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Aspendale Gardens - Waterways has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include Aspendale Gardens Shopping Centre Redevelopment, Rossdale Golf Course Redevelopment in Aspendale, The Strand Aspendale, and Dingley Village (former Kingswood Golf Course).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified five projects that could impact this area.
+Key projects include the Aspendale Gardens Shopping Centre Redevelopment, Rossdale Golf Course Redevelopment in Aspendale, The Strand Aspendale, and Dingley Village (former Kingswood Golf Course).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.